The 2010s have been a decade of artistic and technical innovation at UK theme parks, but we have also seen the bizarre and the tragic.

 Arguably more serious than the Smiler accident, the Tsunami rollercoaster completely derailed in 2016.
 Fortunately no one suffered life-threatening injuries.

-It later merged that inspection personnel were not appropriately qualified, and flawed welding work was approved.
+It later emerged that inspection personnel were not appropriately qualified, and flawed welding work was approved.

 Man walks through Oblivion tunnel